 CiA402 – A Profile for Drives and Motion Control

-The CAN bus protocol has had a lot of success since its initial creation for automotive applications.
-Over time the number of different vendors offering CAN products has increased along with the many different applications that use the protocol.
+The CAN bus protocol has succeeded since its initial creation for automotive applications.
+Over time, the number of vendors offering CAN products has increased along with the many applications that use the protocol.

 This has given rise to the need to create specifications for certain applications.
 Specifications help with interoperability and allow products to be more easily swapped out.
 They also help reduce development times by creating a common template.

 The CiA 402 (also referred to as DS402) profile was created for motion controllers, VFDs, and servo drives that are operating motors.
 Here are a few important features of the DS402 profile.